chillcicada/typora-theme-violet/README.md

 ## Install

-1. [Download](https://github.com/chillcicada/typora-theme-violet/archive/refs/heads/main.zip) this theme from Github, then you can get the `violet.css` file and the `violet` folder,
+1. [Download](https://github.com/chillcicada/typora-theme-violet/releases/download/typora-theme/violet-v0.0.8.zip) this theme from Github, then you can get the `violet.css` file and the `violet` folder,
 2. Open Typora.
 Click "**Open Theme Folder**" button from **Preference Panel** → **Apperance section**.
 Put `violet.css` and `vue folder` into the opened folder,
 3. Close and Reopen Typora and Change the theme to `violet`.

+> In `Release` you can find the latest version.

 ## Preview